Skip to main content

 When a buyer downstream files a quality claim, the first thing every adjuster pulls is the CoA.
 If the CoA on file shows an out-of-window MFI that nobody flagged at intake, the claim almost always settles against the buyer.
 The dispute is not about whether the polymer was bad — it is about whether the buyer accepted bad polymer in writing.

 A clean CoA file is cheaper than insurance.
-We treat it as the precondition for release of payment under documentary collection or LC, and we recommend our buyers do the same internally.
+We treat it as a standard checkpoint before payment is released under documentary collection or LC, and recommend buyers apply the same discipline internally.

 Share